-Settings: 0 to 990 ft, 0 to 397 m (International Models only); Default = 0
+Settings: 0 to 990 feet or 0 to 327 meters (International models only); Default = 0 ft

 Upper Range sets the shallowest depth range that will be displayed on the Down Imaging[TM] Views.
 Upper Range is often used with Lower Range.